 But wait, Kukathas writes.
 Why think of society that way?
 He writes:

 The thought running through this book is that membership is an ideal that is not only overrated but also dangerous from the perspective of freedom.
-It is at odds with the idea of people living together freely, for it subordinates that freedom to an altogether different ideal--one that elevates conformity and control over other, freer, ways of being.
+It is at odds with the ideal of people living together freely, for it subordinates that freedom to an altogether different ideal--one that elevates conformity and control over other, freer, ways of being.
 If we are to live freely, we must be able to relate to one another not as members but as humans.

 I hope I've shown that this is a refreshing approach that deserves wide attention.